 |Place of death||Beograd|

 1905 – Her first translation of an excerpt from Byron’s Manfred was published under the title Noćni prizor kod Rima (Night Scenery near Rome).

-1906–1911 – As a very young girl she published her works frequently in periodicals, for the most part in Brankovo kolo.
+1906–1911 – As a very young girl, she published her works frequently in periodicals, for the most part in Brankovo kolo (Branko's Circle).
 Her work consisted of poetry, essays and translations of authors such as Thomas More, Sully Prudhomme, Shelley, Pindar and many others.

-1917–1925 – She had become a regular contributor of Književni jug.
-In the period right after the end of the World War I, Anica lived between Novi Sad and Belgrade.
+1917–1925 – She became a regular contributor of Književni jug (The Literary South).
+In the period right after the end of World War I, Anica lived between Novi Sad and Belgrade.
 She was at the very center of the contemporary literary and cultural scene.
-She continued to publish her poetry and essays in periodicals, such as Srpski književni glasnik and the magazine Misao, edited by Sima Pandurović, participated in founding, along with Ksenija Atansijevic, the magazine Dan, of which she became a regular correspondent; she was friends with Miloš Crnjanski, who dedicated a poem from his famous collection Lirika Itake to her.
+She continued to publish her poetry and essays in periodicals, such as Srpski književni glasnik (The Serbian Literary Herald) and the magazine Misao (Thought), edited by Sima Pandurović.
+She also participated in founding the magazine Dan (Day) along with Ksenija Atansijević.
+She would become a regular correspondent of the magazine, as well.
+She was friends with Miloš Crnjanski, who dedicated a poem from his famous collection Lirika Itake (Lyrics of Ithaca) to her.
 Her cooperation with various magazines and periodicals continued throughout the years to come.

 1946 – Despite fierce opposition, she is given tenure at the University of Belgrade.
 At that moment, she was the only female professor there.
 She held courses on Latin language, literature and history at the Faculty of Philosophy in Belgrade.